aerogear-attic/aerogear-simplepush-server/wildfly-module/README.md

 ## Prerequisites
 This project depends on _aerogear-simple-push_ which needs to be installed manually as it is currently not available in any maven repository.
+It also requires that [Netty Subsystem](https://github.com/danbev/netty-subsystem) be installed on the local system, as this dependency is currently not available in a maven repository.

 ## Building
 From the root folder of this project run the following command: